-Every supervisor or time sheet approver should have at least two proxies who can approve time in their absence.
+Once you are set up as a timesheet/leave report approver, you should set up at least two proxies who can approve time in your absence.
 To designate or delete a proxy:

 - Click on the Proxy Set Up link at the bottom/middle of the page.

 Non-exempt employees are subject to the minimum wage and overtime provisions of the Fair Labor Standards Act (FLSA).
-Therefore, they must submit a bi-weekly Time Sheet accounting for all hours worked.
-Non-exempt employees should not work beyond their established work hours unless specifically authorized by their supervisor.
-They should not work over forty (40) hours per week, all jobs combined, without advance approval by their supervisor.
-Overtime pay is calculated on a weekly basis (Sunday through Saturday) - not based on the bi-weekly pay period.
+Therefore, they must submit a biweekly timesheet accounting for all hours worked.
+Non-exempt employees should not work beyond their established work hours, or over forty (40) hours per week, all jobs combined, unless specifically authorized and approved in advance by their supervisor.
+Overtime pay is calculated on a weekly basis (Sunday through Saturday) - not based on the biweekly pay period.
 All hours worked over 40 during a week is to be paid at 1 1/2 time.
-If overtime is worked, an approved Request for Overtime form is also required and due in HR by the end of the payroll period.

-To help reduce errors, supervisors should review and approve each individual Time Sheet and not utilize the “Select All, Approve” option.
-This will minimize the need for manual Effort and Leave Recaps due to errors.
-If you discover an error on your employee’s current Time Sheet and it is necessary to “Return for Correction”, please add a comment explaining why it is being returned and notify the employee.
-If there is an error on a Time Sheet for a previous pay period, it can only be corrected with an Effort and Leave Recap.
-Recaps have the same deadline as the on-line Time Sheets and should be submitted to Human Resources by web time cutoff.
+To help reduce errors, supervisors should review and approve each individual timesheet and not utilize the “Select All, Approve” option.
+This will minimize the need for Effort and Leave Recaps due to errors.
+If you discover an error on your employee’s current timesheet and “Return for Correction”, please add a comment explaining why it is being returned and notify the employee.
+If there is an error on a timesheet for a previous pay period, it can only be corrected with an Effort and Leave Recap.
+Effort and Leave Recaps have the same deadline as the online timesheets and should be submitted to Human Resources by Web Time cutoff.
 The Web Time deadline is typically every other Monday at 10:00 a.m.
-However, it may be earlier due to univesity holidays.
-See the Payroll Calendar for a complete list of pay periods and Web Time Entry deadlines.
+However, it may be earlier, due to university holidays.
+See the current Payroll Calendar on the Controller's Office, webpage for a complete list of pay periods and Web Time Entry deadlines.

 Exempt employees are salaried and only report exceptions or leave taken.
-These employees must submit a Leave Report only in those bi-weekly periods in which they have exceptions or use leave.
-OPS salaried/exempt employees who are absent from work for one or more full days for personal reasons, should submit an Effort Recap to have those hours deducted from their salary, if they are not otherwise able to make them up later in the same work week.
+These employees must submit a leave report only in those biweekly periods in which they have exceptions or use leave.
+OPS salaried/exempt employees who are absent from work for one or more full days for personal reasons, should submit an Effort and Leave Recap.
+An Effort and Leave Recap is required to have those hours deducted from their salary, if they are not otherwise able to make them up later in the same workweek.